 Businesses are generally required to submit VAT returns on a monthly basis (until the 10th day of the second month following transaction).
 However, if the estimated annual turnover is lower than EUR 650,000, companies may opt for quarterly VAT returns (until 15th day of the second month following the end of each 3-month).
 VAT grouping is not permitted under Portuguese law.

 The taxpayer is required to deliver a Start-up Activity form for the purposes of a taxpayer’s registration.
 Any changes in the activity must be communicated within 15 days and the termination within 30 days.

 Besides VAT returns, taxpayers have also to submit recapitulative statement in respect of any supply of goods to another Member State, annual VAT return and tax statements concerning the identification of any customers and suppliers with transactions higher than € 25,000 in the previous year.

 Taxable persons shall keep an appropriate accounting allowing for a clear and accurate disclosure of all elements needed for tax assessment and its control by tax authorities.
 Books, records and any supporting documents or elements must be filed and kept in good order for 10 civil years.

-In addition to the general taxation regime, there are also special VAT schemes, namely:
+In addition to the general taxation regime, there are also special VAT regimes, namely:

-· Taxation scheme for liquid fuels applicable to dealers.
+- Taxation regime for liquid fuels applicable to dealers.

-· Special scheme for travel agents and touristic operators.
+- Special regime for travel agents and touristic operators.

-· Special taxation scheme for second-hand goods, art collection works and antiques.
+- Special taxation regime for second-hand goods, art collection works and antiques.